Pennsylvania Route 94: History

 The section of present-day PA 94 south of Hanover was built in 1736 and 1737 as a wagon road connecting the Conewago Settlement (present-day Hanover) with Baltimore.
 This road became the Hanover branch of the Baltimore and Reisterstown Turnpike in 1805, a private turnpike that ran between Baltimore and Hanover via Reisterstown, Maryland.
 This branch later became known as the Baltimore and Hanover Turnpike, with toll collection stopped by 1899.
 The section of current PA 94 north of Hanover was chartered as the Hanover and Carlisle Turnpike in 1812, connecting Hanover with Carlisle.
 These two turnpikes provided an improved trade link between the Cumberland Valley and Baltimore.
 When routes were legislated in Pennsylvania in 1911, what is now PA 94 was designated as part of Legislative Route 190 between the Maryland border and Hanover.
 PA 94 was designated in 1928 to run from MD 30 at the Maryland border southeast of Hanover north-northwest to PA 34 in Mount Holly Springs, following its current alignment.
 Upon designation, the entire length of the route was paved.
 The portion of PA 94 in central Hanover was widened in the 1940s.
 In the 1950s, the widened sections of the route were extended further north and south in the Hanover area.
 In 1998, an act of the Pennsylvania General Assembly designated the entire length of PA 94 as the 94th Infantry Division Memorial Highway in honor of the 94th Infantry Division.
+In 2020, a roundabout was constructed at the intersection with PA 394 in Hampton.